-Hollywood-style horror movies, even if they have graphic, violent subject matter
+Documentaries and Hollywood-style horror movies, even if they have graphic, violent subject matter

-Explicit crime scene or morgue photographs
+Explicit crime scene or morgue media

 We don't allow the use of racially derogatory language or racially or ethnically offensive listings except in a few very specific cases described here, including items with historical significance.

 Art and media listings (such as books and music) where the offensive word or phrase is part of the title of the work.
 These items must be listed in the correct category.

 The term Negro is OK unless it's used in a derogatory or offensive way.

 Black Americana relics (such as slave tags, shackles, and documentation) are OK.
 These items must be listed in the correct category and can't use racially offensive words even if they're part of the actual name of the item